-High performing mutual funds have high returns and are calculated after all costs are deducted.
-A great one year return may be a fluke.
+High-performing, low-cost mutual funds have high returns and are calculated after all costs are deducted.
+A great one-year return may be a fluke.
 I like to look at the longer returns of the mutual fund.
-After all, an investment is the increase in value of an instrument over time.
+After all, an investment is an increase in the value of an instrument over time.

-I prefer to look at the 5 and 10 year return of mutual funds to get a broader picture.
-If the 1 and 3 year returns are high also, that may be the sign of a winner.
+I prefer to look at the 5 and 10-year returns of mutual funds to get a broader picture.
+If the 1 and 3-year returns are high also, that may be the sign of a winner too.

 5. Allocation of Mutual Fund Assets